c3-time-domain/SeeChange/docs/setup.md

 ```
 (otherwise, the postgres container will still be running).

-As with the [dev shell](#development-shell-local-database), you can also get a shell in the test environment with
+As with :ref:`dev_shell_local_database`, you can also get a shell in the test environment with
 ```
    docker compose up -d shell
    docker compose exec -it shell /bin/bash